British Honduras

-British Honduras (Note: Known by its full name British Settlements on the Bay of Honduras or British Settlements on the Yucatan Peninsula from 1787 to 1862.) was a Crown colony on the east coast of Central America — specifically located on the southern edge of the Yucatan Peninsula from 1783 to 1964, then a self-governing colony — renamed Belize from June 1973 until September 1981, when it gained full independence as Belize.
-British Honduras was the last continental possession of the United Kingdom in the Americas.
+British Honduras (Note: Known by its full name British Settlements on the Bay of Honduras or British Settlements on the Yucatan Peninsula from 1787 to 1862.) was a Crown colony on the east coast of Central America — specifically located on the southern edge of the Yucatán Peninsula from 1783 to 1964, then a self-governing colony — renamed Belize from June 1973 until September 1981, when it gained full independence as Belize.
+British Honduras was the last continental colony of the United Kingdom in the Americas.

 The colony grew out of the Treaty of Versailles (1783) between Britain and Spain, which gave the British rights to cut logwood between the Hondo and Belize rivers.
 The Convention of London (1786) expanded this concession to include the area between the Belize and Sibun rivers.
 In 1862, the Settlement of Belize in the Bay of Honduras was declared a British colony called British Honduras, and the Crown's representative was elevated to a lieutenant governor, subordinate to the governor of Jamaica.